Tonsillitis in Spain: What Tourists Need to Know About Treatment

 No prescription needed

-Anaesthetic Throat Lozenges
+Medicated Throat Lozenges

 Typical use Dissolve one lozenge slowly every 2–3 hours as needed